 While some of these culturally embedded concepts are about memorizing [new] information, we must also understand the specific flavor of these ascriptions to the Spanish schools of cartomancy.
 Reading the cards in context to other cards and drawing upon cultural and personal mythology for individualized interpretation rather than solely upon memorized keywords and location in a spread will be a focus of our study.
 This course will set people up to start to dive into reading with the baraja española, with subsequent classes in the future that build upon this foundation to explore alternate and advanced techniques.

 This class will have homework as it progresses to better prepare students for reading with the cards.
 Classes are held live using WebEx, and streaming recordings and information will be given to those in the class.
 Students are expected to work through the material during the duration of the course, and to be caught up on material before the next session.
-The course will run 15 weeks:
+The course will run 15 weeks, click here for a copy of the syllabus.

 The course will be taught by Jesse Hathaway Diaz, the Goat of Wolf & Goat, who has been reading with and researching about the Spanish cards for two decades, and continues to study techniques and ritual uses of these cards throughout Latin America and Iberia, especially in the traditions of Mexican curanderismo and Cuban espiritismo.